pdxpro0098/100_C_Programs/README.md

 ✔️ 4.
 Program to display the ccfncname of the week day as per the entered number.

 ✔️ 5.
-Write a prograZee input any number and print the same in reverse.
+Write a program input any number and print the same in reverse.

 ✔️ 6.
-Prograz zam to display the sum and average of all even and odd numbers between 1 and 100.
+Program to display the sum and average of all even and odd numbers between 1 and 100.

 ✔️ 7.
 Write a program to input any ten numbers and print the maximum and minimum.